 Capability Review Program

-The Capability Review program is part of the Government’s enduring plan for APS Reform.
+The Capability Review Program is part of the Government’s enduring plan for APS Reform.
 Currently in a pilot phase, the program aims to:

 - embed a culture of continuous improvement across the APS